conorwalsh/LEDPostBox/README.md

 Description
 -----------

 This project uses an Arduino Nano to add LEDs to a post box to alert the user to when there is post in the box.
-An Post (Ireland's National Mail Carrier) recently introduced the new "DeliveryBox" which is a post box that can take parcels as well as letters.
+An Post (Ireland's National Mail Carrier) recently introduced the new "<a href="anpost.ie/deliverybox">DeliveryBox</a>" which is a post box that can take parcels as well as letters.
 The post worker puts all your post in the box and scans the box which sends you an email.
 However I wanted a quick visual indicator to alert me when I passed the postbox that there was post that day.
 This project uses a limit switch to determine when the box is opened (post delivered) and then lights LEDs according.
 The LEDs are reset after a specified period of time.
 This project was specifically designed for an Irish "DeliveryBox" but the project could be adapted for most international mail boxes.

 Project Steps
 ---------